Alex313031/Snippets/README.md

 >> OS_INSTALL_DATE.VBS is rather self explanatory, queries WMI to show OS install time, reflecting the recorded time at first boot, not when setup was actually launched.

->> KEY.VBS Shows what your installed product key is, useful for reinstalls.
+>> key.vbs Shows what your installed product key is, useful for reinstalls.